mrellis96/EGgPLant/README.md

-# Please use the folder NOT the .tar.xz while for the time being
+# Please use the folder NOT the .tar.xz while for the time being -  While blast and the LCA script should now run with eggplant, they have not yet been added to the final outputs file
 # EGgPLant
 EGgPLant README
 V5